 Cast Rachel McAdams, Jeff Bridges, Mackenzie Foy (voices)

-This sweet, faithful adaptation of Antoine de Saint-Exupéry much-loved ‘The Little Prince’ skipped the cinema and landed straight on Netflix.
-It’s a charming mix of animation and stop-motion, as it follows a young girl who is told the familiar tale by the book’s now elderly pilot, who recalls crashing in the desert where he meets the titular alien.
+This sweet, faithful adaptation of Antoine de Saint-Exupéry’s much-loved book skipped the cinema and landed straight on Netflix.
+It’s a charming mix of computer animation and stop-motion, as it follows a young girl who is told the familiar tale by the book’s now elderly pilot, who recalls crashing in the desert where he meets the titular alien.

 Director Ari Sandel